morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 ## Realtek RTW88 (in-kernel driver) (WiFi 5)

-[3] In-kernel support for the following chipsets is now in kernel 6.2 and later:
+[3] In-kernel support for the following chipsets is now in kernel 6.2 and later, however, it is strongly recommended that you use kernel 6.12 or later due to dramatic improvement to the drivers that have taken place during 2014:

 ```
 rtl8822bu